8 Things You Must See in Edinburgh & the Scottish Highlands

 Once we had our fill of literary history, we were surprised at how many things we could do just in Old Town.

 We visited Palace of Holyrood House, walked the Royal Mile, had high tea at Balmoral’s Palm Court, took an underground vault tour at The Real Mary King’s Close, participated in a “Scotch Whisky Experience,” and capped off our time in Edinburgh with a Valentine’s Day dinner atop Calton Hill at The Lookout By Gardener’s Cottage.
-There is much more to explore from haunted tours, museums, gardens, pubs, the list goes on.
+The Royal Mile, Calton Hill, and Palace of Holyrood House are some of the top attractions in Edinburgh, Scotland, making them essential stops for visitors.
+From haunted tours to museums, gardens, and pubs, the city offers countless things to do in Edinburgh, Scotland, ensuring that every traveller finds something memorable.

 As enchanting as the city of Edinburgh can be, you won’t get a true sense of Scotland without visiting the Highlands.
-This northern region is dotted with picturesque Lochs, rolling hills, herds of sheep, and yes, one more iconic Harry Potter relic.
+This northern region is dotted with picturesque lochs, rolling hills, herds of sheep, and yes, one more iconic Harry Potter relic.
+Exploring the Scottish Highlands' attractions offers a completely different experience compared to the capital city, one that is serene, rugged, and steeped in history.

 4. Try Oysters in the Scottish Highlands at the Monachyle Mhor Hotel

 We took a day to travel north, stopping at the Monachyle Mhor Hotel for a fine dining experience.
-Focused on locally sourced fruits, vegetables, and herbs from their personal gardens and wild meats and seafood from the surrounding landscape, a rotating menu means you are always eating the freshest ingredients featured that season.
-Not to mention the fact we got an oyster and scotch pairing experience, a true Scottish delight!
+Focused on locally sourced fruits, vegetables, and herbs from their gardens, alongside wild meats and seafood from the surrounding landscape, the menu changes regularly to ensure the use of fresh, seasonal ingredients.
+The highlight was an oyster and scotch pairing, a true delight for anyone discovering things to do in the Scottish Highlands.

-Continuing north past loch after loch, we made it a point to stop at the famous Glennfinnan Viaduct.
-Easily identified from the Harry Potter movie series, if timed right, you can catch the iconic red Jacobite steam train chuffing across the bridge.
+Continuing north past loch after loch, we made it a point to stop at the famous Glenfinnan Viaduct.
+Easily identified from the Harry Potter movie series, it is one of the most iconic sights to see in the Scottish Highlands.
+If timed right, you can catch the Red Jacobite steam train chuffing across the bridge.
+For fans, booking a ticket to ride the train is one of the must-do activities in the Scottish Highlands, turning the trip into a magical experience.

 It’s always a good idea to pack warm and water-resistant clothing, especially if visiting in the winter.
 We got caught in a rather aggressive mix of wind and rain while we were there, but managed to make it to the viewpoint and get a picture in our house sweatshirts and scarves.
 For the true fanatic, you can book a ticket on the train that traverses the viaduct and live your wizarding world dreams.
 This will certainly be on our list next time we visit!